Personal watercraft–related accidents: Driver inexperience

 Because of the ease of operating a PWC, little training and experience is required to perform basic maneuvers of a PWC.
-The NTSB reported in 1998 that 32 percent of operators involved in accidents reported that they had operated a vessel between zero and ten times prior to the accident; 86 never, 75 once and 225 between 2 and 10 times.
+The NTSB reported in 1998 that 32 percent of operators involved in accidents reported that they had operated a vessel between zero and ten times prior to the accident; 86 never, 75 once and 225 between two and ten times.
 Of the 712 operators who were asked about training, 84 percent said they had received no training and the other 16 percent participated in some boating training.
 Regulations concerning training courses and age limits for operators vary by state and by country.
 In the U.S. the minimum operator age ranges from 12–18 years; young operators may require adult supervision on the vessel and training in accordance with local laws.

-Internal Orifice Injuries
+Internal orifice injuries

-One particularly serious type of personal watercraft injury, known as PWC Internal Orifice Injuries or Jet Ski Vaginal / Rectal Injuries, occurs when a female rider falls off the back of the craft and into the path of the craft's high-pressure water jet.
-The jet thrust is powerful enough to push water into the rider's orifices, which can result in severe internal injuries to the rider's vagina, rectum or anus, and possibly death.
+One particularly serious type of personal watercraft injury, known as PWC internal orifice injuries or Jet Ski vaginal/rectal injuries, occurs when a female rider falls off the back of the craft and into the path of the craft's high-pressure water jet.
+The jet thrust is powerful enough to push water into the rider's body orifices, which can result in severe internal injuries to the rider's vagina, rectum or anus, and possibly death.
 Oftentimes, individuals sustaining such injuries require urgent life-saving medical intervention, including the surgical implantation of a colostomy bag.

 For example, in 2014, the California Court of Appeal for the Fourth Appellate District, Division One upheld in full a San Diego County jury verdict against Bombardier Recreational Products and two other defendants in favor of two plaintiffs injured simultaneously in a single 2007 fall from a PWC, which included awards, respectively, of $3.385 million and $1.063 million in compensatory damages (with liability divided in equal portions among the three defendants).
 The appellate court also affirmed awards of $1.5 million in punitive damages against BRP alone for each plaintiff (adding up to $3 million in punitive damages) which were based on the jury's express finding that BRP's conduct manifested a "reckless or callous disregard for the rights of others".